 Depart for ASIP Utqiagvik (Barrow) trip for field research.
-Team proceeds to Utqiagvik (Barrow) for a ~3-5 day of field-based research and returns to Anchorage.
+Team proceeds to Utqiagvik (Barrow) for a ~3-5 day of field-based research and returns to Anchorage, this will be completed not later than 1 week from the start of ASIP 2021.

 Upon arrival, team participates in overview, safety briefings and orientation, supporting logistics and training on research tasks at hosted site.